Public & Social Service

 |Hispanic or Latino||6,930|

 Americans aren’t the only ones with an interest in Public Administration & Social Service.
 About 1.3% of those with this major are international students.

 How Much Do Public & Social Service Majors Make?

 Bachelor’s Degree Starting Salary

-The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in public administration and social service was $31,700 per year.
-These stats come from the U.S. Department of Education.
+The median early-career salary of public administration and social service students with a bachelor’s degree is $31,700 a year according to 2017-2018 data from the U.S. Department of Education.
 During this timeframe, most salaries fell between $29,000 (25th percentile) and $34,300 (75th percentile).

 Salaries According to BLS